 "Accommodations" means that your employer makes changes to the way a job is done or to the equipment you need to do it.

-The National MS Society recommends that you collaborate with your employer, rather than take legal action right away.
-For example, it can help to show them how changes to your workplace or equipment can make you even more productive.
+The National MS Society recommends that you work with your employer, rather than take legal action right away.
+For example, it can help to show your company how changes to your workplace or equipment can make you more productive.

 What Is Job Coaching?